epfml/disco/server/README.md

 ### Writing your own tests

-Server tests are saved in the `tests/` folder with root as `server/`.
-All tests with `.ts` extension written in this folder will be tested.
-To see an example of how to write your own tests have a look at `tests/example.test.ts`.
-You can use this as a starting template for your own tests!
+Server tests live in the `server/tests/` folder.
+All files ending with the `.spec.ts` extension written in this folder will be run as tests.
+Simply write a new `your_own_test.spec.ts` file to include it in the testing pipeline.

 ### Testing the servers before deploying